Personal Injury Attorneys in Ohio

 If you or a family member has suffered a personal injury caused by someone else’s negligent, reckless, or wrongful acts, contact Amourgis & Associates, Attorneys at Law, today.
-You can speak with a personal injury lawyer in Ohio about your legal rights and options.
+You can speak with an Ohio personal injury lawyer about your legal rights and options.
 You will also learn how our firm can help you pursue financial recovery for your injuries and damages.

 Common Types of Personal Injury Cases We Handle

-At Amourgis & Associates, Attorneys at Law, our experienced Ohio personal injury attorneys help clients in a wide variety of personal injury cases:
+At Amourgis & Associates, Attorneys at Law, our experienced Ohio personal injury law firm helps clients in a wide variety of personal injury cases:

 - Car accidents – We can help you recover compensation from the insurance company of a negligent driver that hit you or your vehicle.

 - Truck accidents – Our firm has the experience and resources to thoroughly investigate and review the complex evidence of your truck accident claim.